FROM THE PRESIDENT'S DESK

 Friends, parents, and my fellow Panthers,

-I am beginning my second year at the helm of this historic academy that began nearly 150 years ago.
+This is my third year serving Mars Hill Bible School, and I am thrilled to be at the helm as we celebrate the Mars Hill legacy, begun 150 years ago by T.B.
+Larimore.
 It is a tremendous honor to serve as president, and Katie and I couldn’t be more grateful for the opportunity to work with the tremendous faculty and staff of this fine school.

 Families all over the Shoals and even across state lines are looking for a successful, growing, affordable, service-oriented, Christ-focused school of excellence with a wide selection of high performing sports programs, in-demand arts programs, and a low student to teacher ratio – a school with deep roots, a long tradition, and an exciting future.